-TOWING YOUR RANGER TRAIL® TRAILER ....
+TOWING YOUR RANGER TRAIL® TRAILER . . .

 Back your tow vehicle into position so that the ball is directly under the trailer hitch ball socket.
 Stop your vehicle's engine and set parking brake.
 Make sure that the release handle on the trailer hitch is raised and pulled to the rear.
 This will show that the ball socket is open and ready to receive the tow ball.
 Then, by turning the tongue jack handle, lower the hitch until it seats fully on the tow ball.
 Be sure that the tongue jack wheel is slightly clear of the ground.
 Close the ball socket latch by pushing downward into the recess.
-The release handle should close smoothly if the ball has been against surface corrosion.

-Aluminum wheels require careful wash down maintenance and are not warranted seated correctly into the socket.
+The release handle should close smoothly if the ball has been seated correctly into the socket.
 If the release handle does not close, DO NOT TOW THE TRAILER.
 Insert safety pin through hole.
 To make sure that the connection is secure, lower the tongue jack until the ram has lifted the trailer hitch and trailer tongue connection 3 or 4 inches.
 If the ball does not disengage, you may be reasonably sure that the attachment is secure.